 HISTORY OF THE BUILDING

-In 2020, the property was completely rebuilt and brought back to life with a six-story annex as an office building and the co-retail space ALHAMBRA BERLIN on the ground floor.
+In 2020, the property was completely rebuilt and brought back to life with a six-story annex as an office building and the retail spaces on the ground floor.
 Although the building is not a protected monument, the facade of the original building (first floor to the third floor) was reconstructed in its historical form from 1921/22 at the request of the current owner.
 The owner of the building is the real estate company WERTCONCEPT Investment Group, which specializes in transforming residential and commercial real estate into timeless assets at the intersection of living, office, and retail spaces.